trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 calculate checksums and store some state in `sqlite` database.
 That was my naive reasoning :)

-Practice shown that `duperemove` found the CPU-heavy work to do for hours on my machine.
+Practice showed that `duperemove` found the CPU-heavy work to do for hours on my machine.

 ## synthetic tests

-I ran `perf top` and noticed that `duperemove` shown unusual reading on various stages of a run: at one point most of the time was spent in `sqlite` internals, at another one some `rb_next()` function took most of the time.
+I ran `perf top` and noticed that `duperemove` showed unusual reading on various stages of a run: at one point most of the time was spent in `sqlite` internals, at another one some `rb_next()` function took most of the time.
 I did not expect such things in an IO-mostly workload.